A fan’s guide – the club from early doors to today

 Pre-match beers for fans and casual visitors

-Nearly all pubs and bars in town (see Dingwall) are an easy stroll to the ground but easily the most convenient is the Mallard, accessible from Dingwall station, with benches out on the far end of the platform itself.
-Inside are seven screens showing games before and after the main event at the Global Energy Stadium just the other side of the railway bridge.
-Food and cocktails are now served but if you’re just after a couple of pre-match pints, this is where to come.
+Dingwall has few pubs.
+The most convenient for the ground is the Mallard, accessed from Dingwall station, with benches out on the far end of the platform itself.
+Inside are several screens showing games before and after the main event at the Global Energy Stadium just the other side of the railway bridge.